Subscribe to Our Newsletter

 • Smyth targeted victims through evangelical Christian summer camps and elite private schools, subjecting them to savage beatings, with some of his victims even including members of his own family.[2]

 • Welby's decision comes amid intense criticism and mounting pressure to leave his position.
-His resignation stated that he "must take personal and institutional responsibility" for the failings of the Church, particularly the suffering that occurred in the period following 2013.[6]
+His resignation stated that he 'must take personal and institutional responsibility' for the failings of the Church, particularly the suffering that occurred in the period following 2013.[6]

 Narratives

-• Narrative A, as provided by The Spectator (UK).
+• Narrative A, as provided by Spectator (UK).
 The resignation of Justin Welby was absolutely justified — the Archbishop's failure to intervene in Smyth's abuses constituted complicity with his brutal and heinous crimes.
 However, having taken responsibility for his failings, we must now look ahead to consider who may take Welby's place.
 There are several impressive, eligible candidates who could soon be leading the Church of England and influencing Christians around the world.

-• Narrative B, as provided by The New Statesman.
+• Narrative B, as provided by New Statesman.
 Welby's undignified resignation cannot merely be skirted over with dialogue about a potential successor.
 This latest series of events highlights the Church of England's dwindling status in modern society, and the ousting and moral condemnation of its most senior figurehead may come to be the nail in the coffin for the CoE's influence in an increasingly agnostic world.

 Improve the News Foundation profile image